ctrueden/equilibrium/_pages/events/case-13e04.md

 - What happened to Mallory, and is there anything we can do for him?
 Vondal wants to find Mallory's doppelganger.
 - What was Talos talking about?
 - Vondal has a big lead on what happened to the SPI agents, and will want to follow up on it.
-- Freki wants to find out what happened to Hugen and Munin.
+- Freki wants to find out what happened to Hugin and Munin.
 They were somehow held at bay during the battle.